 Falling leaves.
 Babbling water.
 Chirping birds.
 The sounds that embody the Shenandoah Wilderness make their own kind of music.
 Explore the musical dynamics of this special place with two local musicians.
 This video was produced by film students at American University in partnership with the NPS.
-Check it out on YouTube!

 This video provides an introduction to the Natural Sounds Program, its mission, and the role of natural and cultural sounds in your National Parks.